iltommi/qdb-documentation/source/api/net.rst

 The quasardb .NET API builds on the C++ API and delivers convenience and flexibility with great performance.
 Because the behavior is similar to that of the C++ API, you may wish to familiarize yourself with the C++ API before working with the .NET API (see :doc:`cpp`).

+You may download the .NET API from the quasardb site or Github at `https://github.com/bureau14/qdb-api-dotnet <https://github.com/bureau14/qdb-api-dotnet>`_.

 DLL
 ---